 To estimate the effects of seasonality and sub-colony location on diet diversity and composition, we computed a negative binomial Generalized Linear Model (GLM) (McCullagh and Nelder, 1989) with a log link function, applying the function manyglm from the R package mvabund (Wang et al., 2017).
-Two different GLM analyses were performed, one with abundance as the dependant variable (using the OTU table of abundances, as for computing RRA) and one with occurrences (presence/absence) as the dependant variable (as for FOO calculations).
+Two different GLM analyses were performed, one with abundance as the dependant variable (using the OTU table of abundances, as for computing RRA) and one with occurrences as the dependant variable (as for FOO calculations).
 For both GLM analyses, the predictor variables were season (two factor levels: BH and CR) and site (two factor levels: NP and PL) as well as the interaction between these variables.
 An analysis of Deviance (Dev) was performed to test the fitness of the model, with 999 bootstraps iterations as a resampling method (Davison and Hinkley, 1997), using the function anova.manyglm from the package mvabund (Wang et al., 2017).
+Moreover, an ordination to visualize the differences in community composition between the two seasons (BH and CR) and the two sub-colonies or sites (NP and PL) was computed and plotted using the cord() function from the R package ecoCopula (Popovic et al, 2021).

 Finally, we estimated and plotted the standard alpha diversity, as a proxy for prey species richness, comparing the two factors studied, season and site.
-For that purpose, we used the functions estimate_richness and plot_richness from R package phyloseq (McMurdie and Holmes, 2012).
-In addition, we computed pairwise comparisons between the alpha diversity values (ShannonSimpson) of the group levels through the pairwise Wilcoxon rank sum test (Gehan, 1965), using the function pairwise.wilcox.text from the R package stats (Team and others, 2013) .
+For that purpose, we used the functions diversity and plot_richness from R packages vegan and phyloseq (McMurdie and Holmes, 2012; Oksanen et al., 2013), respectively.
+In addition, we computed pairwise comparisons between the alpha diversity values (Simpson) of the group levels through the pairwise Wilcoxon rank sum test (Gehan, 1965), using the function pairwise.wilcox.text from the R package stats (Team and others, 2013) .

 Results